 Counseling: Purdue University is committed to advancing the mental health and well-being of its students.
 If you or someone you know is feeling overwhelmed, depressed, and/or in need of support, services are available.
-For help, such individuals should contact Counseling and Psychological Services (CAPS) at (765)494-6995 and www.purdue.edu/caps/ during and after hours, on weekends and holidays, or by going to the CAPS office of the second floor of the Purdue University Student Health Center (PUSH) during business hours.
+For help, such individuals should contact Counseling and Psychological Services (CAPS) at (765)494-6995 or online during and after hours, on weekends and holidays, or by going to the CAPS office of the second floor of the Purdue University Student Health Center (PUSH) during business hours.